-The purpose of our competency and self-induction process is to help you get the most enjoyment out of your membership and enjoy stress free boating.
+The purpose of our competence and self-induction process is to help you get the most enjoyment out of your membership and enjoy stress free boating.

 Three key components that ensure that you are confident and competent in operating the boats are:

-• Competency assessment is the process of ensuring you have the necessary experience and skills to fully enjoy the boats.
+• Competence assessment is the process of ensuring you have the necessary experience and skills to fully enjoy the boats.

 • Self-Induction is the process of becoming familiar with Pure Latitude procedures, the location details for the bases you intend to sail from and the characteristics of the specific boats you want to use.

 • Training is the process of acquiring new skills and knowledge.

 For a visual over view of the process, please see our induction and competence assessment flow chart.

 When you first join Pure Latitude, our chief instructor will evaluate (via email and phone) your previous experience and existing skills in order to agree the best approach to get you on the water.

 The qualifications you hold provide a useful indicator of proficiency, but only serve as a guide to competence because of the variation in schools, examiners and time since the qualification was obtained.
 Based on the prequalification discussion, there are three possible outcomes for getting started:

 • Competence assessment – Experienced boaters normally self-induct by reading our base and generic boat guides before looking over a boat using the relevant boat specific guide as a reference point.
 Our instructor will then join you onboard for a competence assessment on the boat types you wish to use.